Redmond, Oregon

 Redmond is a city in Deschutes County, Oregon, United States.
+The population was 33,274 at the 2020 census, and according to 2023 census estimates, the city is estimated to have a population of 37,009.

-Incorporated on July 6, 1910, the city is on the eastern side of Oregon's Cascade Range, in the High Desert in Central Oregon.
+The city is on the eastern side of Oregon's Cascade Range, in the High Desert in Central Oregon.
 From Redmond there is access to recreational opportunities.
 Redmond is a full-service municipality and one of the fastest-growing industrial and residential communities in Oregon.
-Redmond had a population of 32,421 in 2019, and the population continues to grow at a rate of about 6.7 percent each year.